jveillet/jk-demainilpleut/_posts/2016-01-10-dealing-with-the-mongodb-error-datadb-not-found-in-osx.md

 29 Data directory /data/db not found., terminating
 ```

-Basically, the output is pretty clear, you do not have the `data` directory, and its `db` subdirectory created in your root folder, which are essential to run the mongodb instance.
+The output is pretty clear, you do not have the `data` directory, and its `db` subdirectory created in your root folder, which are essential to run the mongodb instance.
 So let's go ahead and fix that, and create that directory.

 ```bash